Pittsburgh Pinball League Rules updated August 2024

 If a player nudges, flips, or otherwise plays his own unallowable extra ball, he must stop as soon as the error is recognized, and must plunge his next "allowable" ball without playing.
 If the error occurs on or after the player's last "allowable" ball, his final machine score is reduced by 25%.

 The violator shall attempt to trap the ball(s) on a flipper as soon as the error is realized.
-The violator is punished by receiving a one score for that game.
-That player also receives last choice during the following game selection.
+The violator is punished by receiving last place for that game.
 It is your responsibility to know what player you are.
 If you are unsure consult your score sheet.
 If the affected ball was an unallowable extra ball, there is no additional compensation for the victim.
 Otherwise, the victim may choose one of two options: continue playing the erroneously plunged ball (if control can be recovered) or drain the plunged ball and play an additional ball through a new game.
 The player must announce a decision to all players in the group before play resumes.
 The deciding player is responsible for ensuring that the next player does not begin play before a decision is announced.
-If he allows the game to continue without announcing a decision, then it is presumed that he wishes to continue the game and play an additional ball.
+If he allows the game to continue without announcing a decision, then it is presumed that he wishes to continue the game and declines the option to play an additional ball.

 Interference in another player's game is not tolerated.
 Interference includes (but isn't limited to) intentional slam tilts, tilting an opponent's ball, or nudging the machine during another player's ball, even if the action does not cause the victim to lose the ball.
 It also includes intentional distraction of a player during his play.
 Talking or coaching is not considered interference, unless the player at the machine specifically requests that he not be talked to during play.